ktnlvr/zedmech/main.typ

 1 Heat.
 Use once.
 Target the activating Mech or a Mech visible to sensors.
 Recover 2HP.

 === Plasma Wall
 1 Heat.
-Use once.
+Only one wall of the same Mech may exist at a time.
 Place 2x1 immobile wall within Mech's sensor distance.
 Disappears when the Mech loses sensor visibility of it or when hit once.

 === Deployable Drone
 1 Heat.
 Roll.
 On a success place a small drone on an adjacent #hex.
 It activates with this Mech.
 Considered to be 2HP/4H/4M/0S with a Cannon.
-Activates on the same turn as the creator Mech and uses its actions.
+Activates on the same turn as the creator Mech and uses its actions, but all the drones activate at once.
 Destroyed when overheating.
 A Mech may only have (HP / 2 - 1) drones at a time.

 === Decoy
 2 Heat.
 Use once.
 Place a decoy within Mech's line of